In This Section

 Property owners are responsible for the safe removal and disposal of building waste from renovations or works on their property.

 While Council will not collect building waste, some items from small renovation projects may be accepted.
-To get more details visit our Bulky Waste Collection Service page.
+To get more details visit our Green and Bulky Waste Collection Service page.

 Renovators need to know the precautions to take when doing renovations or repairs on their home.

-Asbestos is a naturally occurring fibrous silicate material that becomes a health risk when the fibres are released into the air and breathed in.
+Asbestos is a naturally occurring fibrous silicate material that becomes a health risk when the fibres are released into the air.

 Our Asbestos Safe Disposal Guide gives you details about: